Our renowned program that has happens annually in Brazil and Switzerland will continue with its networking and workshops

 Hyla Biotech is a Brazilian startup focused on accelerating cancer diagnostics!

-Marbella Maria Bernardes da Fonseca – MicroCiclo, Rio Grande do Norte
+Marbella Maria Bernardes da Fonseca – MicroCiclo, Federal University of Rio Grande do Norte

 MicroCiclo is a sustainable solution for oil-contaminated material through biotechnology.

-Patricia Marques de Farias – Development of bio-based and biodegradable plastic, São Paulo
+Patricia Marques de Farias – Development of bio-based and biodegradable plastic, Federal University of Ceará

 “Smart Packaging” – Bio-based and biodegradable plastic film to integrate an active packaging system.

-Rafael Silva – Great Heart Equipamentos Médicos, São Paulo
+Rafael Silva – Great Heart Equipamentos Médicos, University of São Paulo

 Great Heart is a start up tackling severe heart failure.
 Don’t lose hope, you always have a GreatHeart at your will.

-Rodrigo Silveira Vieira – TecDerm: High performance dressings for wound care, Ceará
+Rodrigo Silveira Vieira – TecDerm: High performance dressings for wound care, University of Campinas